cockroachdb/docs/src/current/v22.2/install-cockroachdb-mac.md

 - CockroachDB on ARM for macOS is <b>experimental</b> and is not yet qualified for production use.
 - Clusters with a mix of Intel and ARM nodes are untested.
 Cockroach Labs recommends that all cluster nodes have identical CockroachDB versions, hardware, and software.
 - Floating point operations may yield different results on ARM than on Intel, particularly [Fused Multiply Add (FMA) intrinsics](https://developer.arm.com/documentation/dui0375/g/Compiler-specific-Features/Fused-Multiply-Add--FMA--intrinsics).
-- When [building from source](#install-source) on ARM, consider disabling FMA intrinsics in your compiler.
-For GCC, refer to [Options That Control Optimization](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) in the GCC documentation.
+- When [building from source](#install-source), it is not possible to disable FMA intrinsics.
+For more details, refer to [Issue #36971](https://github.com/golang/go/issues/36971) in the Go project's issue tracker.

 <h2 id="whats-next">What&#39;s next?</h2>